mrstampy/EntrainerFX/EntrainerFX/README.txt

   - upgraded libraries
   - new heads-up display on the Sound Options panel for running EntrainerFX programs
   - bug fixes:
-    - wide picture on load bugfix
+    - wide picture on start bugfix
     - EntrainerFX program replay bugfix
-    - settings on load fix for EntrainerFX programs
+    - settings on start fix for EntrainerFX programs

 6.0.1 - August 31, 2015
   - upgraded libraries